mathjax/MathJax-docs/advanced/extension-writing.rst

     ...

-We won't give the details in this tutorial, but note that other MathJax components have similar methods to stop, wait for an extension and restart the execution again.
+We won't give the details in this tutorial, but note that other MathJax components have similar methods to stop, wait for an extension, and restart the execution again.

 More Advanced Extensions